icy-strong/Schedule-Gen/README.md

 # Description

 This program takes in a list of employees,  what positions they work, how many hours they work, and what their days off are, along with a list of shifts that need to be filled daily, then generates a schedule using a genetic algorithim.
-The schedules are graded based off how many shifts are filled, and how many people are in their best position (aces in their places).
+The program randomly fills shifts with employees, then breeds the schedules.
+There's a chance that the schedule will mutate and swap a shift.
+Then the schedules are graded based off how many shifts are filled, and how many people are in their best position (aces in their places).
+The higher the grade of the schedule, the more of that schedule will be able to breed, leading to as many user determined generations to get better and better schedules.

 ## File Imports
 In order to have the program properly use the employee and shift list, there must be a text file labeled "Employees" and "Shifts" respectively, that are properly formatted.